Dliv3/Venom/README-en.md

     help                                     Help information.
     exit                                     Exit.
     show                                     Display network topology.
-    setdes     [id] [info]                   Add a description to the target node. getdes     [id]                          View description of the target node. goto       [id]                          Select id as the target node. listen     [port]                        Listen on a port on the target node. connect    [ip] [port]                   Connect to a new node through current node. sshconnect [user@ip:port] [dport]        Connect to a new node through ssh tunnel. shell                                    Start an interactive shell on the target node. upload     [local_file]  [remote_file]   Upload file to the target node.
+    getdes                                   View description of the target node. setdes     [info]                        Add a description to the target node. goto       [id]                          Select id as the target node. listen     [lport]                       Listen on a port on the target node. connect    [rhost] [rport]               Connect to a new node through current node. sshconnect [user@ip:port] [dport]        Connect to a new node through ssh tunnel. shell                                    Start an interactive shell on the target node. upload     [local_file]  [remote_file]   Upload file to the target node.